jasonkwong11/auction-edge-test/instructions.md

   a.)
 DONE ...
 An example input file named example_input.csv should accompany this code challenge.

-2. Your app must parse the given file and store the information in a database.
+2. DONE ...
+Your app must parse the given file and store the information in a database.
 3. After upload, your application should output:
 a.
 A list of the auctions (name and city)
 b.
 The number of vehicles each auction has sold
 c.
 The total profit the auction made selling those vehicles
           i.          profit = winning_bid - seller_payout
 d.
 The average profit the auction made per vehicle.